This video debuted at the 2019 Future Leaders Dinner.

 Hughes Helps Expand the Global Community

-And Siberians has a lot to offer the world.
+And Siberians have a lot to offer the world.
 They are a strong people who speak their minds, with a rich culture forged in hardship.
 They work hard and know how to play hard as well.

 Siberians don’t let their challenging climate slow them down.
 Hughes, its Russian partners – and a little bit of satellite – are making sure that distance doesn’t either.